-This is why many inspectors use different methods or techniques to inspect the surface of the roof.
-One could be on a ladder at the roof’s edge.
-This is very effective for getting a bird’s eye view of the representative surface of the roof.
+- Using a ladder – This is very effective for getting a bird’s eye view of the representative surface of the roof.
 The inspector can lift, bend, touch, and visually inspect the condition of the roof surface.
 The typical condition at the edge is consistent throughout the entire roof system.

 - Second-floor window – Opening the window and physically touching the roof is similar to using a ladder at the roof’s edge.